Akhilesh1104/BG-Removal/README.md

 BG-Removal is a web application that utilizes the Clipdrop background removal API to remove backgrounds from images.
 This powerful background removal service is seamlessly integrated into the BG-Removal platform, allowing users to efficiently and effectively remove backgrounds from their images.

+I have also built the credit system to remove the image background, and user can purchase more credits using online payment method that I have integrated in this application.

+In this Full Stack AI React project I have created user authentication with the help of Clerk.
+Clerk allows us to create user authentication and user management with few lines code.
+It provides beautiful and ready to use UI components like Login Form, Registration form and user profile component that we can easily integrate in out React Application.

 ## Application Screenshots :
 ![Screenshot1](https://github.com/user-attachments/assets/de9dea66-521f-48b6-a1a2-16b5b009d1fa)